-NOTE: When first turning refrigerator on, move refrigerator and freezer controls to ▼ which is the recommended initial setting.
+NOTE: When first turning refrigerator on, move refrigerator cold control to $\checkmark$ which is the recommended initial setting.
 After 24 hours, adjust the controls as needed.

-- Adjust temperature gradually: move the knob in small increments, allowing the temperature to stabilize. - For colder temperatures, turn the knob towards Colder. - For warmer temperatures, turn the knob towards Cold.
+- Adjust temperature gradually: move the knob in small increments, allowing the temperature to stabilize. - For colder temperatures, turn the knob towards Cold. - For warmer temperatures, turn the knob towards Warm.